Zorin-Mykhailo/Hillel2024__English/Hillel2024__English/Classes/11/readme.md

 ```
 5. to lead
 ```
-To guide or direct a group of people, an organization, or an initiative toward a goal.
+To direct a group of people or an organization toward a goal.
 ```
 6. to upgrade
 ```
-To improve or enhance something.
+To improve something.
 ```
 7. to assume role
 ```